rabbitmq/rabbitmq-website/site/quorum-queues.md

 will be transferred if a re-joining replica is behind the leader.
 This "catching up" process does not affect leader availability.

-Replicas must be explicitly added to
+Except for the initial replica set selection, replicas must be explicitly added to a quorum queue.
 When a new replica is [added](#replica-management), it will synchronise the entire queue state from the leader, similarly to classic mirrored queues.